ghik/opinionated-scala/Type-system-basics.md

 In fact, it turns out that `x.asInstanceOf[AnyRef]` *always* works, no matter what `x` is.
 Casting to `AnyRef` simply forces a boxed representation.
 So for example `42.asInstanceOf[AnyRef]` will not fail but force the int to be represented as `java.lang.Integer`.
 We can use this trick to fool the Scala type system and retain slightly nicer API on Scala side (with `Any` instead of `AnyRef`).

-The morale of the story is: if you have some untyped value in your Scala code, always represent it with `Any`.
-Even if some legacy Java API expects `java.lang.Object`, you can always safely cast.

 As a somewhat related fact, there's another trick with `asInstanceOf`: it turns out that `null.asInstanceOf[T]` also always works (except for when `T` is `Nothing`).
 This is because `null` is a valid representation for primitive types and will be understood as "zero" of given type.
 For example, `null.asInstanceOf[Int]` will evaluate as 0.

 All of the stuff described above is of course a dark, dirty corner of the language and its implementation, but may be needed and even make your Scala APIs better sometimes.
 That's why we decided to mention it here.

+#### Summary

+The morale of the story is: if you have some untyped value in your Scala code, always represent it with `Any`.
+Even if some legacy Java API expects `java.lang.Object`, you can always safely cast.